downtown1251/389Rfall18/week/2/writeup/README.md

     * Flag: CMSC389R-{fly_th3_sk1es_w1th_u5}
         * Location: found after looking at robot.txt and adding /secret to cornerstoneairlines.co domain name.

+    * Flags: CMSC389R-{c0rn3rstone-air-27600} up to CMSC389R-{c0rn3rstone-air-27999}
+        * Location: after running `$: cat *` in the flight_records directory I learned that every record had a different flag associated with it.

 ### Part 2 (55 pts)

-*Setup*
+######Setup
 The first thing I did was to determine the correct ip address and port number.
 I was able to determine that the admin IP address was most likely the correct address.
-After using nmap -p- on the IP address I tried nc <IP> <Port> for every port until I got a login prompt.
+After using nmap -p- on the IP address I tried nc <IP> <Port> for every port until I got a login prompt for port 1337.
 After finding the correct port, I then went to work on stub.py.
-Some studying of how to use python sockets, I set up the correct code to successfully connect to the IP and port to attempt a brute force attack.
+After studying how to use python sockets, I set up the stub.py to successfully connect to the IP and port to attempt a brute force attack.

-*Brute Force Attack*
+######Brute Force Attack
-I then began to run my previously built attack with different usernames.
-I attempted to use the names of the pokemon characters shown on the Instagram page, email address, and various other usernames.
+I then began to run my previously built attack with different user names.
+I initially use dthe names of the pokemon characters shown on the Instagram page.
+However, it became more likely to me that this was most likely a password rather than a username.
+Mostly because I kept seeing pokemon as a password in rockyou.txt.
+From there, I start looking at user names centered around Fred Krueger himself to include his email address and various other personal and company user names.

-*Results*
-If I can get the correct login information I will use the ticket information posted on Instragram to find the correct flight information and flag to attempt solving the challenge.
-However, the brute force attack is going very slowly.
+After locating the correct username which was a part of kruegster1990's email address access to the admin shell was achieved.
+From there, I determined the first place to look was within the home directory.
+From there I moved into the flight records directory where I used the posted ticket on [instagram](https://www.instagram.com/kruegster1990/) to find the correct flight information and flag.
+The flag is CMSC389R-{c0rn3rstone-air-27670}.